rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

 9-3- correlation between year and odometer (milage): 28%

 # Modeling
-1- we use four models:
+### 1-  models:
-### linear regression, Lasso regression, Ridge regression,  SFS (Seaquential Feature Selection).
+linear regression, Lasso regression, Ridge regression,  SFS (Seaquential Feature Selection).

+### 2- Polynomial:
-2- we apply polynomial also in these models.
+we apply polynomial also in these models.

+### 3- GridSearchCV:
-3- we use GridSearchCV for Ridge model.
+we use GridSearchCV for Ridge model.

+### 4-  split dataset:
-4- we split dataset into two data sets: trainign and test datasets.
+we split the data sets in to trainign (80%) and test datasets (20%).

+### 5 - Standardization:
-4- at the begining of modeling we standardized all data to have reliable results, then scale of data is not important.
+at the begining of modeling we standardized all data to have reliable results, then scale of data is not important.